freshcrate

 RLM includes lattice-mcp, an MCP (Model Context Protocol) server for direct access to the Nucleus engine.
 This allows coding agents to analyze documents with 80%+ token savings compared to reading files directly.

-The key advantage is handle-based results: query results are stored server-side in SQLite, and the agent receives compact stubs like $res1: Array(1000) [preview...] instead of full data.
+The key advantage is handle-based results: query results are stored server-side in SQLite, and the agent receives compact stubs like $grep_error: Array(1000) [preview...] instead of full data.
+Handle names are derived from the command for easy identification.
 Operations chain server-side without roundtripping data.

 Available Tools